 Eligibility and access conditions

-In practice, to request the creation of a CÉCI account, you must:
+To request the creation of a CÉCI account, you must:

 - Be officially affiliated with a university member of the CÉCI consortium

-- Hold an official university email address
+- Hold a valid university email address

 - Be endorsed by a supervisor holding a permanent academic or scientific position